priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 What we did here is a
 [Top-Down Approach](https://en.wikipedia.org/wiki/Bottom%E2%80%93up_and_top%E2%80%93down_design),
-looking at the problem from the top, disecting it, going one level down and then breaking it down further.
-This approach works, but there is better way.
+looking at the problem from the top, dissecting it, going one level down and then breaking it down further.
+This approach works, but there is a better way.

-**What if we can study the cache and build it from bottom-up?**.
+**What if we can study the cache and build it from the bottom-up?**.

 This takes us to our next step - tabulation.